SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/development/shifter/how-to-use.md

 |none 	|Turns off all modules|

 Modules can be used together.
-So if you wanted MPI functionality and access to cvmfs, use "shifter --modules=mpi,cvmfs".
+So if you wanted MPI functionality and access to cvmfs, use "shifter --modules=mpich,cvmfs".
 Using the flag "none" will disable all modules (even if you list others in the command line).